 - a.
-Student must maintain an overall Troy University GPA of at least 2.0 on 4.0 scale while enrolled in nursing courses. - b.
-Student must earn a grade of C or better in each required - A student will be able to repeat a nursing course only one time to achieve a grade of C or better (only exception is NSG 2213). - A grade of D or F in more than nine semester hours of nursing courses will result in automatic dismissal from the ASN Program.

-- Student must make 85% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - f.
+Student must maintain an overall Troy University GPA of at least 2.0 on 4.0 scale while enrolled in nursing courses - Student must earn a grade of C or better in each required course. - c.
+A student will be able to repeat a nursing course only one time to achieve a grade of C or better. - d.
+A grade of D or F in more than nine semester hours of nursing courses will result in automatic dismissal from the ASN Program.
+These nine hours also include nutrition (NSG 2213 or 2204.) - Student must make 85% or higher on a dosage and solutions calculation examination in NSG 1151 to progress in the program. - f.
 Student must complete the program within four years from the date of enrollment in the first clinical nursing course. - g.
 Out-of-sequence students must obtain approval of the Admission and Progression Committee to register for nursing courses.
 Re-enrollment in a nursing course will depend on space availability.